About

 (she/her/hers)

 Tianna is responsible for coordinating programs and communications for Yellow House.
 She loves the opportunity to grow this community for QTBIPoC students on campus.
 This role aligns with her purpose and goals to support queer and racialized students and make campus a great place for all.
 Tianna grew up in Kingston and moved away for 10 years to complete her post-secondary education and begin her career as a journalist.
-She founded and runs the blog, Keep up with Kingston that houses a local Black-owned business list and is currently completing her Masters in Cultural Studies at Queen’s, with a focus on The Black Experience in Kingston.
+She founded and runs the blog, Keep up with Kingston that houses a local Black-owned business list and recently completed her Masters in Cultural Studies at Queen’s, it was a podcast called, Kingston, The Black Experience.

 She has a Bachelor of Arts (Honours) in Media Studies as well as a diploma in Journalism from the University of Guelph Humber.